top of page

 天命明師一指點≫達本還原之根

-Even if we touch just one of these truths with our heart, even for a moment, it can be as if the Tao has come alive within us.
+Even if we touch just one of these truths with our heart, even for a moment, it can be as if Tao has come alive within us.
 In that instant, we may feel awe, depth, and a quiet wholeness—a knowing that something sacred has been touched.
-It stirs us to bow in reverence, and in that bow, we understand: the Tao we have received is truly priceless.
+It stirs us to bow in reverence.
+In that bow, we understand that receiving Tao is truly priceless.

 The Bigger Picture